Qualytics/userguide/docs/settings/security/security-page.md

 Check out this section to learn how to set up and use Role-based Access Control in your account.

-By default, all users have access to all `Public` Datastores.
-If you want to limit access:
+* By default, all users have access to all `Public` Datastores.
+If you want to limit access,:
     1. Create a new team,
     2. Add members,
     3. Add Datastores to new team,
     4. Choose whether they should have read or write access,
     5. Remove Datastores from Step 3 from `Public`

 !!! note
     - Only Admins have the ability to add new datastores, manage users/teams, and access API keys.
+---

-## Access Security View
+## Begin

-The `Security` section allows users with `administrator` role to manage `Users`, `Teams`, `Datastores` and `API` credentials.
+* The `Security` section allows users with `administrator` role to manage `Users`, `Teams`, `Datastores` and `API` credentials.

+---

 * Find the `Security` section by clicking on `Settings` in the menu bar: